EleutherAI/info/README.md

 Q: *What's the format of the Pile™?*

 A: We use a simple, compressed JSON format of our own design called [lm_dataformat (LMD)](https://github.com/leogao2/lm_dataformat).
 It's designed to make writing, storing, and reading text simple and performant.
 Every logical document maps to a JSON object with `text` and `meta` fields, and batches of these objects are compressed using `zstd` or `gz`.
+Any kind of corpus that goes into the Pile™---whether HTML, ePUB, PDF extraction, etc.---will be converted into LMD.

 Q: *Who can use the Pile™?*